 If you have any additional equipment needs please contact Rick Buongiovanni by email at email@example.com, at least three weeks before the first day of the meeting.
 It will not be possible to accommodate special equipment requests made the day of your presentation.
 There will be an audiovisual technician in your session room who can assist you in correcting any technical problems you may encounter.

 You are required to attend a Speakers' Breakfast on the morning of your presentation.
 The Speakers' Breakfast is for all authors scheduled to present that day.
-The Speakers’ Breakfast will be held from 7:30 a.m. - 8:15 a.m. in Monterey Ballroom (Tuesday - Thursday).
+The Speakers’ Breakfast will be held from 7:30 a.m. - 8:15 a.m. in Regency Grand Ballroom (Tuesday - Thursday).
 If you have not submitted your biography (100 words or less) through the Abstract Management Portal, provide it to your Session Chair during the breakfast.
 This will be used to introduce you prior to your presentation.

 The purpose of this breakfast is to allow the Session Chairs to meet each of the presenters, to collect any missing biographical information and coordinate any last minute details.
 This is also the time that audio-visual equipment and the timing lights will be demonstrated.